cseas/react-template/docs/dependencies.md

 ## Dev Dependencies

+Since the `react-scripts` build is served using an Express server, any module which is not directly required by the server is a dev dependency.

 | Package name                | Purpose                                      |
 | --------------------------- | -------------------------------------------- |
 | @types/jest                 | Required for `expect()` in tests             |